 We just finished our dinner and ordered some coffee as suddenly the dog is next to Marjolein.
-He is staring right at her with the same penetrating gaze we saw before.
+He is staring right at her with that same penetrating gaze.
 Then he pushes his head on her hand.
 Marjolein talks to him, but she doesn’t pet him.
 Now he starts pushing harder and more demanding.
 Then he hits her with his paw on her leg.
-Not gently, but hard and repeatedly.
+Not gently, but fierce and repeatedly.
 When Marjolein doesn’t give in he jumps on the chair next to her and hits her again with force, but this time on her arm and shoulder.

-I remember thinking that this must have been very intimidating for Marjolein since they are at eye level now and the dog is as close as 30 centimeters from her face.
+I remember thinking that this must have been very intimidating for Marjolein since they are at eye level now and his jaws are as close as 30 centimeters from her face.
 Mind you, this dog is huge!

 His constant hitting is painful and forces Marjolein to stand up.
 Immediately the dog takes her place so now he’s on the chair right next to me and he’s looking me straight in the eye.
 I feel his breath on my face.
-All this time the dog is unnaturally calm, doesn’t make a sound and has that continuous sinister stare.
-There’s not a hint of playfulness, just threat and dominance.
+All this time the dog is unnaturally calm, he’s not growling at this time, just that continuous sinister stare.
+There’s not a hint of playfulness, only threat and dominance.

 Rescue from the Thai dog

 Finally, the servers see our predicament and the bravest one comes to our rescue.
 With lot’s of ceremony and careful gestures he is able to get the dog to come inside with him.
 We paid our check and left.

 Accidents can happen and also when you’re vacationing in Thailand.
 Outside of Bangkok, healthcare in Thailand is hopelessly underdeveloped.
-Any serious ailments or injuries will most likely require costly medical transport to Bangkok, where beds in a reputable hospital are $500 per night.
+Any serious ailment or injury will most likely require costly medical transport to Bangkok, where beds in a reputable hospital are $500 per night.
 Without proper insurance they will make you pay upfront.